Who wrote the Books of 1 and 2 Kings and who did they write it for?

 - Babylonian capture of Jerusalem (2 Kings 24-25)

-How does the Books of 1 and 2 Kings apply to my life?
+How do the Books of 1 and 2 Kings apply to my life?

 - Provides an account of good and evil leadership, true and false prophets, and faithfulness and disobedience.